mse150s20/p2-kinetics/README.md

 # Overview of Code
 This code describes and models the current coronavirus (COVID-19) pandemic in the state of Idaho.
+With this, we hope to provide information on how well Idaho is dealing with COVID-19.

 It models the pandemic in Idaho as kinetic function of time in days, with equations that model the uninfected, infected, recovered, and deaths in Idaho.